 Search for Elwes Lilies in our unique gallery of antique lily lithographs and hand colored engravings.
 Including Elwes Lilies by Walter Hood Fitch; Curtis Botanical Magazine with Syndham Edwards..

 Elwes Lilies – Walter Fitch – A Monograph of the Genus Lilium c.1880.

-I am happy to provide my customers with these rare and desirable Elwes Lilies, in which Fitch was the botanical illustrator.
+I am happy to provide my customers with Elwes Lilies, in which Walter Hood Fitch was the botanical illustrator.
 These antique lithographs come from the most important book produced on lilies A Monograph of the Genus Lilium, published c.1880.

-The artwork is by Walter Hood Fitch.
+Artwork was crafted by Walter Hood Fitch.
 He was a top botanical illustrator during the 19th Century.
-These antique lithographs come from the most important book produced on lilies A Monograph of the Genus Lilium.
-Each piece is gorgeous, large folio hand colored lithographs.
-Click here to contact us.
+These antique lithographs come from the most important book produced on lilies: A Monograph of the Genus Lilium.
+Each of the Elwes Lilies is a large folio, hand colored lithographs.

 The Art of Lithography:

-The water coloring was meticulously added by a very experienced water colorist.
+Water coloring was meticulously added by a very experienced water colorist.
 Water coloring was also a life long career or craft.
 Intense ink from minerals and vegetables and insects made up water colors in the early days.
 These water colored lithographs are vibrant and beautiful.
 The prints themselves are in near perfect condition.
-The lilies are stunning to look at in person